Understanding Tax & Property

 Over £1,500,000

 These changes were initially announced as permanent but were later changed to a temporary measure.
-The temporary changes in the first-time buyers relief are due to come to an end on 31 March 2025 when the figures that applied before 23 September 2022 are due to come back into force.
-There are a number of requirements that must be met in order to qualify for the relief.
+The temporary changes in the first-time buyer's relief are due to end on 31 March 2025, when the figures applied before 23 September 2022 are due to come back into force.
+A number of requirements must be met in order to qualify for the relief.

-A higher rate of SDLT applies to purchases of additional residential properties such as buy-to-let and second homes.
-The higher rate is 3% higher than the current SDLT rates.
+A higher SDLT rate applies to purchases of additional residential property, such as buy-to-let and second homes.
+The rate is 3% higher than the current rates.

 The higher rates apply to purchases of additional residential properties in England and Northern Ireland.
 The higher rate does not apply to individuals who own only one residential property, irrespective of the intended use of the property.
 There are also some other limited reliefs from the surcharge.